gjonespf/docker-proxy-test/README.md

 - Running Docker 1.11+ (for Compose DNS stuff)
 - Docker Compose 1.7+
 - Can access the interwebs
-- That DNS for *.services.consul and *.docker are pointing at your test docker machine
+- That DNS for *.services.consul and *.docker are pointing at your test docker machine (test scenarios work for both)

 Example tested versions
 ```bash